THROUGH December 16, 2022

 From Duke Ellington and Muhammad Ali to Kendrick Lamar and Alvin Ailey, the men of change are explored through the themes of storytellers, myth-breakers, fathering, community, imagining, catalysts, and loving.
 They transform professions, fight for justice, revolutionize art, and touch millions of lives.
 A diverse group of artists, advisors, academics, curators, and museum professionals determined the men chosen as Men of Change.
 The featured men represent many more individuals and the communities that shape them.

 Moving beyond the boundaries of the museum's walls, Men of Change: Taking it to the Streets offers a spot to meet, an opportunity for dialogue, and a connection to the community.
 The exhibition was developed by the Smithsonian Institution Traveling Exhibitions Service (SITES) and the Smithsonian's Anacostia Community Museum.
-Supported by the Ford Motor Company Fund, the philanthropic arm of the Ford Motor Company, it is touring through 2022.
+It’s based on an original exhibition created by SITES and supported by Ford Motor Company Fund.